‹ Back to Corporate Social Responsibility

 In the event that any waiver is granted, the waiver will be posted on the ADP website, thereby allowing the ADP shareholders to evaluate the merits of the particular waiver.

 Your conduct can reinforce an ethical atmosphere and positively influence the conduct of fellow associates.
-If you are aware of or suspect misconduct, you must report it to the appropriate level of management.
+If you are aware of or suspect misconduct, including a violation of any applicable law, you must report it to the appropriate level of management.

-Any reports that involve the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer or General Counsel of Automatic Data Processing, Inc. will be immediately communicated to the Chairman of the Board of Directors and the Chairman of the Audit Committee.
+Any reports that involve the Chief Executive Officer, President, Chief Financial Officer, Chief Administrative Officer, Chief Operating Officer or Chief Legal Officer of Automatic Data Processing, Inc. will be immediately communicated to the Chair of the Board of Directors and the Chair of the Audit Committee.

 You are ultimately the guardian of ADP’s ethics.
 While there are no universal rules, when in doubt, ask yourself: